Transhumance is a type of pastoralism or nomadism, a seasonal movement of livestock between fixed summer and winter pastures

 We decided to do some training yesterday with one of our dogs, Wolfie.
-Wolfie looks like, as his name suggests, a scrawny wolf who has been put through a hot wash.
+As his name suggests, Wolfie looks like a scrawny wolf who has been put through a hot wash.
 He has a beautiful coat in 50 shades of grey, which provides him with near-perfect camouflage in any given habitat.
-In heaths, dunes, woods and grasslands he gives us a cool stare from his golden eyes and melts into the background, ignoring our pleas to “come here”.
+In heaths, dunes, woods and grasslands, he gives us a cool stare from his golden eyes and melts into the background, ignoring our pleas to “come here”.
 He is often described as “a git in a nice coat”, as his behaviour often falls some way short of that which might be expected of a dog in the hospitality industry.

-Winter grazing, as my former nature conservation colleagues will understand, is not often practised in the UK.
-It is a technique used mostly in the brecklands area of Norfolk and Suffolk, where the wiry grasses are chewed down to produce a very short, heathy sward with lots of bare patches of ground, occasionally covered with lichens.
-Species rich meadows are rarely grazed in the winter, and the field that the cows were going on to is what we consider our highest quality grassland.
+As my former nature conservation colleagues will understand, winter grazing is not often practised in the UK.
+It is a technique used mostly in the brecklands area of Norfolk and Suffolk, where the wiry grasses are chewed down to produce a very short, healthy sward with lots of bare patches of ground, occasionally covered with lichens.
+Species-rich meadows are rarely grazed in the winter, and the field that the cows were going on to is what we consider our highest quality grassland.
 It is the field where the Glanville fritillary butterflies flourished in such large numbers last year.
 I am used to managing nature reserves and grassland with grazing – it’s what I used to do for a living before coming to France – but it is very strange not to understand anything about the conservation priorities of an area.
-Presumably this grazing regime has led to the large Glanville fritillary population, but what if Jacques has decided to intensify his grazing now that the mill has new owners?
-It was empty for a couple of years before we moved in so perhaps these fields were not grazed during this time and it is this that has led to the explosion in the butterfly population.
-However, he said the cows would only be there for a couple of days so I was sure they couldn’t do much damage.
-Lack of grazing tends to be more damaging than light grazing, and cutting with machines is a poor substitute, plus we are happy to help out a local farmer who is one of the key figures of our tiny community in Pensol.
-Besides, if we said no his cows would probably just break in and graze it anyway.
+Presumably, this grazing regime has led to the large Glanville fritillary population, but what if Jacques has decided to intensify his grazing now that the mill has new owners?
+It was empty for a couple of years before we moved in, so perhaps these fields were not grazed during this time, and it is this that has led to the explosion in the butterfly population.
+However, he said the cows would only be there for a couple of days, so I was sure they couldn’t do much damage.
+Lack of grazing tends to be more damaging than light grazing, and cutting with machines is a poor substitute; plus, we are happy to help out a local farmer who is one of the key figures of our tiny community in Pensol.
+Besides, if we said no, his cows would probably just break in and graze it anyway.

-Jacques disappeared and soon in the distance we could hear him calling to the cows “allez, allez”, and shouting to his son to “call them”.We could see the large brown bodies moving through the woods in a docile, obedient line.
-Then suddenly there was a disturbance in the force and the cattle decided to deviate from the path and head into our woods.
-The shouting intensified and “allez, allez” changed to “merde” and then shortly afterwards “putain” as the cows turned round and all disappeared.
-We were alone again with our badly behaved Wolf who I will say seemed to be taking all of this in his stride.
+Jacques disappeared, and soon in the distance, we could hear him calling to the cows “allez, allez”, and shouting to his son to “call them”.We could see the large brown bodies moving through the woods in a docile, obedient line.
+Then suddenly, there was a disturbance in the force, and the cattle decided to deviate from the path and head into our woods.
+The shouting intensified, and “allez, allez” changed to “merde” and then shortly afterwards “putain” as the cows turned round and all disappeared.
+We were alone again with our badly behaved Wolf, who seemed to be taking all of this in his stride.